 September is Food Safety Education Month

-Below is more information from the CDC about food safety.
+Here is some information from the CDC about food safety.

 In observance of Food Safety Education Month, CDC is sharing information on the risk of foodborne illness and steps people can take to protect their health.
 Everyone is at risk of food poisoning, but some groups are at higher risk.
 Children under the age of 5, adults age 65 and older, pregnant women, and people with weakened immune systems are more likely to get a foodborne illness, and to get seriously ill.